L596241/dat110-project1-rpc-startcode-group12/README.md

 The tasks related to this project will be part of the lab exercises in the next two weeks.

-The project will be / has been introduced in the lectures and two in videos: one introducing the project and one introducing RPC is available on Canvas.
+The project will be / has been introduced in the lectures See Canvas for details.

 ### Organisation

 The project is to be undertaken in **groups of 2-4 students**.

-You are strongly encouraged to use the DAT110 Discord server throughout the project if you encounter issues or have questions related to the project.
-The labs can also be used to obtain help.
+The labs can be used to obtain help with the project.
+You are strongly encouraged to also use the DAT110 Discord server throughout the project if you encounter issues or have questions related to the project.

 The deadline for handing in the project can be found in Canvas.